 Each application will be assessed by Minster-on-Sea Parish Council’s Finance and General Purposes Committee (with no exceptions) to ensure it meets the criteria.
 Applications must be presented in person by the applicant or the applicant’s representative so that the Committee has the opportunity to ask questions.
 The Finance and General Purposes Committee will pass on its recommendation to the Full Council who will make the final decision on whether to approve funding or decline the application.
 Applicants will then be notified of the decision in writing by the Parish Clerk.
 Incomplete applications i.e. those that have not supplied all the information requested under ‘Making an application’ on page 2 will not qualify.

 Other relevant information: Despite Minster-on-Sea Parish Council currently meeting the criteria to use the General Power of Competence, this power will only be used in exceptional circumstances; all future grant applications must be supported by a second discretionary power available for use by the Parish Council.

 In accepting any grant offered, the organisation must confirm that;

 - The allocation offered will go exclusively towards the capital needs of the project originally submitted.

 - The aims and expected outcomes of that project have not altered since it was submitted.

-- Should any of the above change, it will notify MPC immediately and repay forthwith the grant (or part of it) if so required.
+- Should any of the above change, it will notify Minster-on-Sea Parish Council immediately and repay forthwith the grant (or part of it) if so required.